lipanski/dogi/README.md

 Goals:

 - Deploy your application with Git pushes (Heroku-style).
-- Use Docker to define and contain your application dependencies.
+- Use Docker (and only Docker, no build packs or Helm charts) to define and contain your application dependencies.
 - Expose a web server in the most simple way using Caddy.
 - Manage SSL certificates automatically with Caddy and Let's Encrypt.
 - Recover without manual intervention after an outage or a server restart.